elastic/gsoc/readme.md

 #### Brief Explanation

-A better playground / toggle system for our live documentation.
-Right now we have flat read-only code displayed next to static examples.
-It would be nice if people could change the code examples in browser on our docs site and see the changes live in the examples.
+A better playground / toggle system for [EUI live documentation](https://elastic.github.io/eui/).
+Right now we have flat, read-only code displayed next to static examples.
+It would be nice if people could change the code examples in-browser on our docs site and see the changes live in the examples.

 #### Expected Results

+An edit mechanism that would allow users to change, add, or otherwise modify props and content in rendered examples.

 #### Knowledge Prerequisites